David Shrayer-Petrov: Biography

 Shrayer-Petrov entered the literary scene as a poet and translator in the late 1950s.
-Upon the suggestion of Boris Slutsky, the poet adopted the penname David Petrov.
+Upon the suggestion of Boris Slutsky, the poet adopted the pen name David Petrov.
 This assimilatory gesture did not simplify the publication of Shrayer-Petrov's poetry in the Soviet Union.
 Most of his writings were too controversial for Soviet officialdom and remained in the writer's desk drawer or circulated in samizdat.
 Shrayer-Petrov's first collection of verse, Canvasses, did not appear until 1967.
 With great difficulty Shrayer-Petrov was admitted to the Union of Soviet Writers in 1976, upon the recommendation of Viktor Shklovsky, Lev Ozerov and Andrei Voznesensky.
 His poem “My Slavic Soul” brought repressive measures against the author.
 A Jewish refusenik expelled from the Union of Soviet Writers, Shrayer-Petrov was unable to publish in the USSR; galleys of two of his books were broken in retaliation for his decision to emigrate.
 In spite of bullying and arrests by the KGB, Shrayer-Petrov's last Soviet decade was productive; he wrote two novels, several plays, a memoir, and many stories and verses.
 He was granted permission to emigrate in 1987.
 Shrayer-Petrov's best-known novel, Doctor Levitin (known in Russian as Herbert and Nelly), was the first to depict the exodus of Soviet Jews and the life of refuseniks in limbo.
 Since the publication of its first part in Israel in 1986, Herbert and Nelly has gone through three editions, most recently in 2014 in Moscow.
 Its English translation appeared in 2018.
 After a summer in Italy, in August 1987 Shrayer-Petrov and his family arrived in Providence, RI, the home of David Shrayer-Petrov and Emilia Shrayer for the next twenty years.
-In Providence he worked as a medical researcher at Brown University-Roger Williams Hospital (Dr. Shrayer has published almost 100 scientific articles in microbiology and immunology).
+In Providence he worked as a medical researcher at Brown University-Roger Williams Hospital (Dr. Shrayer published almost 100 scientific articles in microbiology and immunology).
 Emigration brought forth a stream of new literary works and publications.
-The writer and his wife currently reside in Brookline, MA, where Shrayer-Petrov devotes himself to writing full-time.
+The writer and his wife resided until his death in Brookline, MA, where Shrayer-Petrov devoted himself to writing full-time.

+Shrayer-Petrov died from complications associated with Parkinson’s disease in Boston, on 9 June 2024, at the age of 88.

 The works of David Shrayer-Petrov have been translated into English, Belarusian, Croatian, French, Hebrew, Japanese, Georgian, Lithuanian, Macedonian, Polish, and other languages.

+Shrayer's first cousin is the Israeli visual artist David Sharir (דוד שריר).